kaelzhang/stock-pandas/docs/README.md

 19  2020-01-01 00:19:00  327.0  327.2  322.0  323.0  15086985
 ```

-> Noted that duplicate records of a same timestamp will not be cumulated.
+> Noted that duplicated records of a same timestamp will not be cumulated.
 The records except the latest one will be disgarded.

 ```py